Section 2.26. PROPERTY MAINTENANCE.

 [a] “Blighting Influence”.
 A condition having an adverse effect on surrounding properties.

 [b] “Debris”.
-Broken concrete, bricks, blocks, or other mineral matter; bottles, porcelain and other glass or crockery; boxes, lumber (new or used), wire, tin and metal items; discarded household goods or appliances, junk lawn mowers, tar paper, residues from burning or any similar materials which constitute health, fire or safety hazards or a serious blighting influence upon the neighborhood or the Village of River Hills in general.
+Broken concrete, bricks, blocks, or other mineral matter; bottles, porcelain and other glass or crockery; boxes, lumber (new or used); wire, tin and metal items; discarded household goods or appliances; junk lawn mowers; tar paper; tree or shrub branches; piles of soil, stone, or fill; yard rakings of organic materials such as grass clippings, leaf piles, or garden debris; residues from burning; or any other similar materials.

 [c] “Junk”.
 Any old or scrap metal, metal alloy, synthetic or organic material or waste, or any junked, ruined, dismantled or wrecked motor vehicle or machinery, or any part thereof, whether salvageable or not.
 An unlicensed motor vehicle shall be construed to be a junked motor vehicle.